NatoBoram/heroicons.svelte/README.md

 ```

 You can send an arbitrary `class` to the components as if they were HTML elements.
 By default, they have a size set by the Tailwind classes `w-5 h-5` or `w-6 h-6`, but if you set another class, then these size classes are not applied.

+The `Heroicon` components are there for when you need to dynamically set the icon.
+They will display a loading spinner until the icon is loaded.
+To avoid this spinner, directly import the appropriate component instead.

 ## Developing